Market Drayton and Rural Parishes Community Covenant

 Local Interests at the Heart

-The first decision - A Community and Family Hub
+Our Devolved Power - A Community and Family Hub

-The focus is taking an integrated approach to delivering services closer to peoples' homes, in local communities, working across health (NHS),care, council services and the voluntary and community sector.
+The focus is taking an integrated approach to delivering services closer to peoples' homes, in local communities, working across health (NHS), care, council services and the voluntary and community sector.
 The hubs will be there to offer face-to-face assistance and supporting people to help themselves through the digital and other community offers.

 Beyond Children and Families, the hubs aim to support adults and older people to access the support and activities they need to keep themselves as well as possible, including being able to connect with preventative health services, carer support and other social support.